Whole Orange Molasses Cake

 Olive oil cakes are a traditional sweet from the Mediterranean region.
 They’re moist and often flavoured with orange.
 They’re also usually sweetened with honey, but molasses and orange are such a perfect pairing that swapping out the honey was an easy option.

-There is a freshness to orange cake that reminds me of spring.
-It’s all in the flavour, I suppose, but this cake also lends itself to light frostings and additional fruit, kind of like strawberry shortcake.
+There is a freshness to an orange cake that reminds us of spring.
+It’s all in the flavour, we suppose, but this cake also lends itself to light frostings and additional fruit, kind of like a strawberry shortcake.
 In fact, this cake would be terrific with sliced strawberries and whipped cream.
-And the cake itself isn’t too sweet, which is why it reminds me a bit of a muffin.
+And the cake itself isn’t too sweet, which is why it reminds us a bit of a muffin.

 Whole Orange Molasses Cake Recipe